SSIS ADR Discretionary Fund

 Research Funding and Related Grants

-2021 ADR Discretionary Fund, project title: ‘Forced Migrants in Higher Education: A Manifesto for Change’ – £5,930
+2021 Associate Dean for Research Discretionary Fund, project title: ‘Forced Migrants in Higher Education: A Manifesto for Change’ – £5,930

 2021 Association of Law Teachers (ALT) Grant, project title: ‘Student Perspectives on Skills-Based Learning in Law’ – £2,959

 2021 University of Exeter / Research England Strategic Priorities Fund – Social Science Online Methods Training Fund – £220